manojkokane/weather-microservice/README.md

         ```
      2. `startup` module will copy the executable jar to `doker/docker-stage` directory.
      3. `docker` module is solely responsible for building and pushing image to the repository server e.g. docker.io or nexus.
-     4. 'docker' module uses `io.spotify` plugin and `Dockerfile` to create an image and pushed it to the repository server.
+     4. `docker` module uses `io.spotify` plugin and `Dockerfile` to create an image and pushed it to the repository server.

 * ### CI CD and multi environment
 Currently microservice is well equipped to cope up with CI/CD tools like jenkins and multi environment support.